Setting Up Your Own Range: What to Do and What Not to Do

 Many Americans, who have the space set up personal shooting ranges where they work on their aim and practice shooting regularly.
 Though you don’t need to have a personal range to improve your skills, having one doesn’t hurt.

-Having a home range saves you the time of making a trip to the local shooting range.
+Having a place to shoot at home saves you the time of making a trip to the local shooting range.
 It also helps on days where you just want to shut up and fire off a few rounds without interacting or engaging with anyone else.
 If you are someone who is in the process of setting up your own personal shooting range, here are some tips us veterans would like to offer!

 The Dos of Setting Up a Personal Range